History of the Pitcairn Islands: Current society

 During the 20th century, most of the chief magistrates have been from the Christian and Young families, and contact with the outside world continued to increase.
 In 1970 the British high commissioners of New Zealand became the governors of Pitcairn.
-Since August 2022 the governor has been Iona Thomas, OBE.
+The current governor as of 2026 is Louise Cantillon.
 In 1999 the position of chief magistrate was replaced by the position of mayor.
 Another change for the community is the decline of the Adventist church, where there are now only eight regular worshippers.

 Since the population peaked at 233 in 1937, the island has suffered from emigration, primarily to New Zealand, leaving As of 2021 current population of 47.
 The islands rely heavily on tourism and landing fees as their main source of income as well as shipments from New Zealand.

 Sex crimes convictions

 On 30 September 2004, seven male residents of Pitcairn, about one-third of the male population, and six others living abroad, were tried on 55 sex-related offences.
 Among the accused was Steve Christian, Pitcairn's Mayor, who faced several charges of rape, indecent assault, and child abuse.
 On 25 October 2004, six men were convicted, including Steve Christian.
 A seventh, the island's former Magistrate Jay Warren, was acquitted.
 In 2004, the islanders surrendered about 20 firearms ahead of the sexual assault trials.

 After the six men lost their final appeal, the British government set up a prison on the island at Bob's Valley.
 The men began serving their sentences in late 2006.
 By 2010, all had served their sentences or been granted home detention status.

 In 2010, mayor Mike Warren was charged with 25 counts of possessing child pornography on his computer.
 In 2016, Warren was found guilty of downloading more than 1,000 images and videos of child sexual abuse.
 Warren began downloading the images some time after the 2004 sexual assault convictions.
 During the time he downloaded the images, he was working in child protection.
 Warren was also convicted of engaging in a "sex chat" with someone he believed was a 15-year-old girl.